 CBD’s therapeutic potential with respect to addiction also extends to the serotonin system.
 Animal studies have demonstrated that CBD directly activates multiple serotonin receptors in the brain.
 These interactions have been implicated in its ability to reduce drug-seeking behavior.
 CBD’s influence on the serotonin system may also account in part for its anti-anxiety properties, which have been robustly demonstrated across both human and animal studies.

 CBD and the Serotonin System: Exciting Possibilities

 CBD’s ability to target a specific serotonin receptor, the serotonin 1A receptor, is associated with a remarkable range of therapeutic possibilities.
-Professor Roger Pertwee, a pharmacologist from the University of Aberdeen, spoke with Leafly about this aspect of CBD biology.
+Professor Roger Pertwee, an English pharmacologist renowned for his research on cannabinoids, spoke with Leafly about this aspect of CBD biology.